MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 The Module Manager Build Kit is a consistent set of tools, scripts, configuration and artifacts required for building modules in command-line mode.
 Starting from MicroEJ SDK ``5.4.0``, it also contains a :ref:`mmm_cli` (CLI).
-The Build Kit allows to work in headless mode and to build your modules using a Continuous Integration tool.
+The Build Kit allows to work in headless mode (e.g. in a terminal) and to build your modules using a Continuous Integration tool.

 The Build Kit is bundled with MicroEJ SDK and can be exported using the following steps: [#warning_check_sdk_5_3]_